BobJones13579/fantasy-dashboard/docs/README.md

 ## TLDR

-Comprehensive documentation for the Fantasy Football Companion App, a passion project that enhances fantasy football leagues with betting-style odds and strategic analytics using free third-party solutions.
+Concise, AI-optimized documentation for the Fantasy Football Companion App, a passion project that enhances fantasy football leagues with betting-style odds and strategic analytics using free third-party solutions.

 ## Purpose

-This documentation provides a complete guide to the Fantasy Football Companion App project, including architecture, implementation guides, third-party integrations, and development processes.
+This documentation provides essential guidance for the Fantasy Football Companion App project, following metadocs principles of conciseness and AI-optimization.

 ## Context

 The Fantasy Football Companion App is built as a passion project for League TB12, prioritizing free solutions and leveraging existing products rather than building from scratch.
-The documentation follows a structured approach with clear cross-references and comprehensive coverage of all aspects.
+The documentation has been refactored for clarity and conciseness.

 ## Documentation Structure